andrewjpage/seqbox/README.md

 6. nanopore, default, not covid. test for adding another readset to same raw sequencing.

 7. nanopore, not default, not covid. test for adding another readset to same raw sequencing

+## How to add a new table

+1. Commit to the flask migrate repo?
+2. In seqbox_cmd:
+    a. add a new parser to main()
+    b. add to run_command()
+    c. add new function for processing the input file
+3. In seqbox_utils:

+    a. add a new get_* function

+        i. this runs a check_* function

+        ii. need to come back and check this function after we have added somethign to make sure it returns correctly when there is a match in the database

+4. In models:
+    a. add a new class to represent the table
+    b.